friendly/vcdExtra/cran-comments.md

 ## R CMD check results
 There are no ERRORs or WARNINGs or NOTEs

-## Version 0.8-6 (2025-07-23)
+## Version 0.8.7 (2025-11-18)

-This is a minor release to satisfy the CRAN gods who like all crossref links to be correct.
+This is a major release of the package, fixing bugs and revising documentation

-o Fixed CRAN nits re crossrefs o Update issues link o Update README
+o Added tests for CMHtest() PR #13 [Thx: Daniel Sabanes Bove] o Automatically omit strata with a single observation in CMHtest() because they do not contribute to the test statistics o Use the generalized Moore-Penrose inverse from MASS in CMHtest() such that it can work when the variance matrix is singular. o Converted the package to use roxygen documentation. o Added `CrabSatellites` data from {countreg} b/c that's still not available on CRAN

 # reverse dependencies

 > devtools::revdep()
-[1] "aplore3"            "catdata"            "genridge"           "gnm"                "heplots"            "iarm"
+[1] "aplore3"            "catdata"            "genridge"           "gnm"
-[7] "jmv"                "public.ctn0094data" "reappraised"
+[5] "heplots"            "iarm"               "jmv"                "public.ctn0094data"
+[9] "reappraised"

 > revdepcheck::revdep_check(num_workers = 4)

 ## revdepcheck results